Nasdaq futures edge lower ahead of Big Tech earnings

 At 6:43 a.m.
 ET, Dow e-minis were up 5 points, or 0.01%, S&P 500 e-minis were down 5.25 points, or 0.13%, and Nasdaq 100 e-minis were down 44.5 points, or 0.32%.

-Meanwhile, analysts at Goldman Sachs, Morgan Stanley, Deutsche Bank have warned of some turbulence ahead, after a rally that has taken the S&P 500 (.SPX) and Dow (.DJI) to fresh records this year. read more
+Meanwhile, analysts at Goldman Sachs, Morgan Stanley, Deutsche Bank have warned of some turbulence ahead, after a rally that has taken the S&P 500 and Dow to fresh records this year.

 Our Standards: The Thomson Reuters Trust Principles.